Home / Home Loans / What is an online mortga…

 An online mortgage broker might be an option worth considering if you think you’ll need help choosing a home loan, but either don’t want to or can’t engage the services of a conventional in-person broker.
 An online mortgage broker can also be a useful option for time-poor people.

-So, if you’re a first home buyer and you’ve never had a home loan before or don’t consider yourself a financial wiz, you may want to consider finding an online mortgage broker to work with to ensure you end up with a high-quality home loan that suits your needs.
+So, if you’re a first home buyer and you’ve never had a home loan before or don’t consider yourself a financial wiz, you may want to consider finding an online mortgage broker to work with to ensure you end up with a home loan that suits your needs.
 Whether you’re looking for a fixed rate, variable rate or split rate home loan, an online mortgage broker will be able to help.

 One drawback of working with a mortgage broker, online or not, is that they typically won’t be choosing their recommendations from a pool containing every single home loan available in the market.

+Online mortgage brokers are governed by the same rules and regulations as conventional brokers, including the provisions of the National Consumer Credit Protection Act (2009).
 An online mortgage broker will have all the same qualifications and knowledge as an in-person mortgage broker – the only difference is how they do business.

 When engaging with an online mortgage broker, though, be sure to do your research.
 Look for contact details on their website, including their credit licence details, and check to see if they have any social media pages or online reviews you can use to verify that everything’s above board.